 How does this happen: This is similar to phishing but in a voice format.
 The caller pretends to be from a trusted source and extract information from you.

 What can you do: Read the warning messages your banks/wallets send you.
 Many times these enterprises make it clear what information can be asked.
-They clarify that sensitive information will not be asked by an actual representative.
+They clarify that a legit representative will not ask sensitive information.
 Do not convey such information on the phone; ask them for a formal written request instead.

 How does this happen: The malware that is unfortunately on your device is used to track all your keystrokes.
 This is basically like typing your information to them on a platter.